What is an eCheck and How Does it Work

 - It is not an expensive payment method and is a safe transactions and payments system that uses world-class security.
 It is extremely dependable because of its automated verification processes.

-- It is suitable for all bank customers, whether a small business, a mid-sized business or a large scale business, that possess a checking account and an ACH merchant account.
+- Suitable for all bank customers, whether a small business, a mid-sized business or a large scale business, that possess a checking account and an ACH merchant account.

 - It contains the same information as the paper check processing.

-- It is based on the same legal framework as the conventional paper check processing.
+- Based on the same legal framework as the conventional paper check processing.

 - After the ACH payment is initiated, payment processing, which means the transfer of the funds into the account number provided by the payee, will take anywhere between 3 to 5 business days.
 The payment processing time depends on the payment gateway service and banking institution your account number is associated with.